SriramBms/Amoeba/Readme.md

 This repo contains two features that might be separated into two libraries in future

-Amoeba, a FloatingActionButton with organic animations
+**FissionColony**, a FloatingActionButton with organic animations

 and

-FanoutButton, a FloatingActionButton that expands to display multiple buttons when clicked
+**FanoutButton**, a FloatingActionButton that expands to display multiple buttons when clicked

 FanoutButton